This DIY pallet wood planter box is the perfect summer outdoor project!

 My Summer Celebration projects seem to follow a theme: planters.

 For my first Summer Celebration project, I made this three-tiered summer planter.
 Last year, I created these repurposed summer planters.
-This year, I stuck with the theme and created a pallet wood planter box!
+This year, I stuck with the theme and created a pallet wood planter box for the garden!

 It’s funny that I keep making planters, as I am NOT a green thumb.
 At all.
-My mom came over to my house to plant all of my flowers for me, and then patiently reminded me that I have to water them to keep them alive….Thanks, mom. 😉
+My mom came over to my house to plant all of my flowers for me and designed my garden, and then patiently reminded me that I have to water them to keep them alive….Thanks, mom. 😉

 To make this pallet wood planter, I started with a rectangular plastic planter box.
 I figured that it would be easier to build the wood planter around the plastic planter, rather than build the wood planter, then try to find something to fit inside of it.